We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 These are as follows:

-- The Shopify ‘Starter’ plan doesn’t let you build a standalone online store or use point of sale features.
-Rather, it allows you to sell on social media and messaging apps (Instagram, Facebook, Whatsapp etc.) or by embedding your products on an existing website via its ‘buy button’ feature.
+- The Shopify ‘Starter’ plan doesn’t let you build a fully-customizable standalone online store.
+Rather, it provides you with a very simple online storefront, allows you to sell on social media and messaging apps (Instagram, Facebook, Whatsapp etc.), embed your products on an existing website via its ‘buy button’ feature, or sell in a physical location.

 - How many users you can have on your account varies quite a lot by plan.
-‘Basic Shopify’ only provides you with 2 staff accounts; ‘Shopify’ lets you use 5; ‘Advanced’ gives you 15.
+The ‘Starter’ and ‘Basic’ Shopify plans only provides you with 1 staff account; ‘Shopify’ lets you use 5; ‘Advanced’ gives you 15.

 - Credit card fees are lower on more expensive plans.
-They range from 2.4% to 2.9% in the US depending on your plan (note: in other countries, these payment processing fees can be lower).
+They range from 2.5% to 2.9% on Shopify’s main plans in the US (note: in other countries, these payment processing fees can be lower).

 - There are no transaction fees on any plan if you use Shopify Payments (Shopify’s built in payment gateway).
 However, if you use a third-party payment processor, transaction fees do apply and these vary depending on the plan you’re on.